General P-Splines for Non-Uniform B-Splines

-In fact, the first term $\Bcal_{1, d - 1}(x)$ in the first summation and the last term $\Bcal_{p + 1, d - 1}(x)$ in the second summation are zero, because their supports are outside the domain.
-We may revisit Figure \ref{fig: non-uniform B-splines demo} for a hint, paying attention to those low-order B-splines in gray.
+Here, the first term $B_{1, d - 1}(x)$ in the first summation and the last term $B_{p + 1, d - 1}(x)$ in the second summation are in fact zeros, because their supports are outside the domain (check Figure \ref{fig5} if this is not evident, watching for those low-order B-splines in gray).
 As a result,

 where a change of variable $j = j^{\star} + 1$ is applied to the first summation from line 1 to 2.
-The result may alternatively be expressed as
+Alternatively, the result may be expressed as: